keystonejs/keystone/docs/guides/admin-config.md

 <!--[meta]
 section: guides
-title: Configuring Your Admin UI
+title: Configuring the Admin UI
 draft: true
 [meta]-->

-# Configuring Your Admin UI
+# Configuring the Admin UI

 In this guide we will learn how to config the behaviour of our Admin UI.

+Let's start using the CLI to create a starter project.